lancejnelson/PH323/course_docs/syllabus.md

 and steps used to solve the problem, and think about how they would apply to related situations.

-### Reading Quizzes (prepare) - 10%
+### Warm-up Quizzes (prepare) - 10%

-At the beginning of each lecture(learning) day, you will be given a short quiz over the reading material.
-You will first take the quiz individually, and then you will gather in groups and discuss the questions collectively.
-Your group's responses will be graded and recorded.
-You are free to use any hand-written notes from your study of the material on these quizzes.
+Our discussions on lecture days will include periodic questions that you must answer together in groups using the IFAT scratch-off system. (they're a lot of fun) Each incorrect scratch will receive a
+$1/4$ point deduction.
+These quizzes are not meant to be stressful or to pull your grade down significantly.
+In my experience, those students that come and participate, do well in this grade category.
+Groups will be assigned by the end of the first week and will remain unchanged throughout the semester.
+If you are having a problem with a member of your group and would like a change, please see me privately.
 The four lowest grades on these quizzes will be dropped from your final grade.

 ### Participation (teach one another) - 10%

-On workdays, you will be assigned problems to work on in groups.
-If you come and engage in the learning process with your group, I will hand you a ticket before you leave.
+On workdays, you will be given time to work on homework problems.
+These HW problems are posted on Mastering Physics.
+Each day, a student from each group will be randomly selected to present the solution to a problem to someone that is not a member of the group.
+Once this has been completed, you will be given a ticket.
 At the end of the semester, you will turn in your tickets to receive credit for your participation.

 ## Late Work

+All assignments are due at the beginning of class on the date marked on the schedule.
+If the due date changes I will notify you in class and via email.
+To allow for emergencies or adding the class late, you will get two free late assignments; after that, late work only counts for half credit.
+Late work will only be accepted for two weeks after the original due date.
+No homework assignments will be dropped.
+When turning in late homework please put the word “Late” at the top.

+## Extra Credit

 Often students ask for opportunities for extra credit.
 Here is your chance.
 This opportunity is designed to help you become comfortable